-The seats nearest the bus operator are designated for seniors and people with disabilities.
-If you choose to sit in them, be prepared to move if someone who needs them boards the bus.
+The seats in the front, nearest the bus operator, are designated for seniors and people with disabilities.
+If you choose to sit in them, please move if someone who needs them boards the bus.
 For safety, always remain seated or hold onto the bar or straps when the bus is moving.

 Step 5: Arriving at Your Destination